Evin-Ngoa/counterfeit/README.md

    d. doing a js n logic.js for adding points because of mobile api in scanning
 8. Report view for pulblisher and customers
 9. Historian for transactions to show.
+9. Add to all transactions participantInvoking and updatedAt